Observability & Telemetry Manual

-Njira Tracing provides end-to-end observability for your AI agents, capturing every LLM call, tool invocation, and chain execution.
+Njira Tracing provides end-to-end observability for your AI agents.
+This guide details how to instrument your application to capture every LLM call, tool invocation, and routing decision in a structured format.

 The core SDK provides a span API.
-Framework adapters (LangChain, CrewAI, etc.) automatically map framework events into structured spans:
+If you are using framework adapters (e.g., LangChain, CrewAI), these frameworks automatically map their internal events into Njira's structured spans:

 const spanId = njira.trace.startSpan({